slechte/nomad-cluster/README.md

 ### Servers

-You can access the server with the following ip-adresses:
+You can access the server with the following ip-addresses:

 - server1: 192.168.56.21
   - consul: https://192.168.56.21:8543